We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 About Yourself

-Start with recalling a few examples of real obstacles you coped with.
-For each of them, think about:
+Start with recalling a few examples of real obstacles and challenges you faced.
+For each of them, consider:

 - What was the project or task you were trying to accomplish?